vegantransistor/Rooting-the-Cradlepoint-IBR600/README.md

 * ROOTFS parameters (crc and length) located at the end of the gzip kernel binary
 * Device Tree

-The image uses u-boot image format so we can use `mkimage` and `dumpimage`.
+The image uses u-boot format so we can use `mkimage` and `dumpimage`.

 First we can print some info: